ItsMatheesha/ItsMatheesha/README.md

-  "stack": ["ctrl+z", "googling", "stack overflow surfing"], "current_project": "something half-finished", "favorite_quote": "It works on my machine", "productivity": "peaks at 2am"
+  "stack": ["ctrl+z", "googling", "stack overflow surfing"], "current_project": "something half-finished", "favorite_quote": "It works on my machine", "productivity": "peaks at 2am",
   "sleep": false,
-  "logs": ["why is this working?", "no idea", "don’t touch it"], }
+  "logs": ["why is this working?", "no idea", "don’t touch it"] }
 ```